mmbman/Katagiri/1987-05-02-Prajna-Paramita-and-Emptiness.md

 So, your practice must, just like a, your practice is going like a wind, ok?
 And then, audience are fascinated by the realization of this subtle vision and performance.
 And then the audience and dancers come together and something happens between them, just like an electric, you know, what to say, spark?
 Just like an electric spark.
 That is spiritual communion, you say. *[He chuckles.]* Spiritual communion between dancer and audience, composers, past, present, future, all come together and working together.
 And then you are completely charmed by music, dance.
 Speechlessly.
 Nothing.

 That is called participating.
 Ok?
-Moving in the deep course of Prajnaparamita.
+Moving in the deep course of Prajñāpāramitā.

 In order to understand the world, human beings, you have to practice like this, constantly.
 If you don't understand first, why don't you share the love with the people, compassion with the people, anyway.
 Or, even though you cannot know how to share the compassion with the people, anyway let's walk hand in hand with the people, practically.
 Just do it, with whole sincere heart, with warm heart.
 Anyway, let's walk day by day with the people.
 And then, you can feel love, compassion.
 And then, you can understand the people.

 Then very naturally there is some communion.
 So that is spiritual, in Buddhism, in Japanese, we call it *kanno doko*, means spiritual communion between a person and buddha, person and the whole universe.
 In the intellectual sense, you don't understand this one.
 But practically, everyone experiences this one.
 Otherwise, your life is never supported by the universe, you never survive.

 Then if you take care of your life with sincere heart, naturally you can experience this one.
 Then, how can you describe it?
 I don't know.
-Then, moving in the deep course of Prajnaparamita is described as *empty*.
+Then, moving in the deep course of Prajñāpāramitā is described as *empty*.
 That’s it.

 But, if you describe *empty*, do you say *nothing*?
-No. You never separate from Prajnaparamita.
+No. You never separate from Prajñāpāramitā.
 Perfect wisdom means you are never separate from all living beings, the whole universe.
-Even though you don't know, even though you hate it, even though you try to run away, you never separate from Prajnaparamita, the whole world, with love, with compassion, constantly.
+Even though you don't know, even though you hate it, even though you try to run away, you never separate from Prajñāpāramitā, the whole world, with love, with compassion, constantly.
 You never forget, you never leave compassion.

-So, that is this what this Prajnaparamita Sutra says.
+So, that is this what this Prajñāpāramitā Sutra says.
 That's why it here it says that, “to the extent a Bodhisattva goes on contemplating all dharmas in this manner” – in this manner means participating in the deep course of perfect wisdom.
 Constantly make every possible effort to understand deeply into the world, day by day, instead of staying with a certain understanding of your own.
 Understanding, and move, go ahead.

 The other day someone asked me, if you keep going does it mean to escape from something?
 But I don't think so.
 For instance, if you see the anger, anger appears and the whole world angers.
 Whole world is occupied by anger.
 So you never escape from anger, the world of anger.
 So, you have to be there.
 But, the point is, *to keep going* means, “gone, gone beyond, gone altogether beyond” means right in the middle of, you know, anger, you shouldn’t stop living.
 You have to maintain the same pace as you have had.
 Constantly living, okay?
 Constantly going ahead.